-The directors have agreed that the funds available for grants in each financial year will be the amount of the previous year's surplus of unrestricted income over expenses as shown in the previous year's accounts.
-In 2020, the directors agreed to increase the funds available for grants in the year in order to assist smaller charities affected by the Covid-19 pandemic.
-In the year ending 5 April 2021, the directors approved unrestricted fund grants of £439,800 against a target of £400,000, being the unrestricted fund balance at 5 April 2020.
+In previous years the directors had agreed that the funds available for grants in each financial year would be the amount of the previous year's surplus of unrestricted income over expenses as shown in the previous year's accounts.
+In 2021, the directors agreed to increase the funds available for grants in accordance with the revised financial objectives and a transfer of £285,275 has been made from the expendable endowment fund to finance additional grant expenditure this year and next.
+In the year ending 5 April 2022, the directors approved unrestricted fund grants of £447,350.
+Under the previous year's policy the amount available for making grants would have been £365,000.